 In our experience given the time it will take to assess the requirements, determine the most appropriate data gathering approach and implement new processes and potentially new technologies, companies should now start to prepare.

-In particular, the UK government has announced it intends to implement Chapter 10 of the EU Accounting Directive for Extractive industries for financial years commencing on or after 1 January 2015.
-Companies that fall within the scope of this directive will need to consider the draft legislation and start to prepare.
+In particular, the UK government has implemented Chapter 10 of the EU Accounting Directive for Extractive industries for financial years commencing on or after 1 January 2015.